Gauge coupling unification in a minimal non-supersymmetric $E_6$ GUT: Abstract

 \section{Abstract}

-We consider a minimal renormalizable non-supersymmetric $E_6$ Grand Unified Theory using only fundamental representation $27$ for fermions and scalars.
-The proposed model, guided by TeV-scale vector-like fermions and scalars offer successful gauge unification even in the absence of any intermediate symmetry.
+We consider a minimal renormalizable non-supersymmetric $E_6$ Grand Unified Theory using fundamental representation $27$ for fermions and scalars.
+The scalar with adjoint representation ${78}$ is also taken for direct breaking of $E_{6}$ to SM.
+The proposed model, guided by TeV-scale vector-like fermions and scalar leptoquark offer successful gauge unification even in the absence of any intermediate symmetry.
 Embedded with threshold corrections, it is shown to be compatible with the present experimental limit on proton decay lifetime.
 The unique feature of the model shows that, the GUT threshold corrections to the unification mass, is controlled by superheavy gauge bosons only, thereby minimising the uncertainty of the GUT predictions.
-The scalar and fermion leptoquarks residing in $27$ representation can explain flavor physics anomalies like $R(K^*)$ and $R(D^*)$ as reported by the LHCb collaboration and the muon anomalous magnetic moment reported by the recent Muon $g-2$ experiment at Fermilab.
-The model can also predict a sub-eV scale neutrino at one-loop level via exchange of $W$ and $Z$ gauge bosons via MRIS mechanism.
+The scalar leptoquark and vector-like fermions residing in $27$ representation can explain flavor physics anomalies like $R_{D^{(\ast)}}$ as reported by the LHCb collaboration and the muon anomalous magnetic moment reported by the recent muon $g-2$ experiment at Fermilab.
+The model can also predict a sub-eV scale neutrino at one-loop level via exchange of $W$ and $Z$ gauge bosons through MRIS mechanism.

 {\bf 1.
 Introduction:} Standard Model (SM), a masterpiece woven by Glashow, Weinberg and Salam still remains the most treasured theory of particle physics with the discovery of Higgs boson at LHC.
 However with some unsolved puzzles associated with it, the Standard Model is unlikely to be the final theory, but an effective theory operative at a high scale.
-Many of the pressing issues can be adequately addressed in Grand Unified Theories (GUTs), with key predictions on experimental findings on non-zero neutrino masses, dark matter candidature, stability of proton as well as recent flavor physics anomalies etc. $E_6$ GUT ~\cite{Gursey:1975ki,Shafi:1978gg} is a plausible choice of unified theory of nature, since most of the nice features of the well known GUTs $SU(5)$ ~\cite{Georgi:1974sy} and $SO(10)$ ~\cite{Pati:1974yy,Fritzsch:1974nn} are inherent here through its embedding.
+Many of the pressing issues can be adequately addressed in Grand Unified Theories (GUTs), with key predictions on experimental findings on non-zero neutrino masses, dark matter candidature, stability of proton as well as recent flavor physics anomalies etc. $E_6$ GUT \cite{Gursey:1975ki,Shafi:1978gg} is a plausible choice of unified theory of nature, since most of the nice features of the well known GUTs $SU(5)$ \cite{Georgi:1974sy} and $SO(10)$ \cite{Fritzsch:1974nn} are inherent here through its embedding.
 It has the additional advantage of accommodating some exotic particles contained in the fundamental representation $27_F$, which may circumvent the unsolved issues of particle physics.